 Thus we find ourselves in the present.
-I have been following my yen as a visual artist whose paint brush is a camera for nearly a decade now with the past four years being a full time experience.
+I have been following my yen as a visual artist for over a decade now and much of that time it’s been my full time career.
 My artwork decorates more walls than I would have ever dreamed when this adventure began!

 My work has also been licensed for use in advertising, mass-produced posters, book covers, and other projects.
 I am continually amazed by the opportunities for visual art to not only decorate our homes and commercial spaces but to help tell stories in other media designs.
 We do live in an incredibly and increasingly visual world, don’t we?